mlpack/mlpack/doc/user/core/trees/non_ort_mean_sp_tree.md

  * `node.NumPoints()` returns a `size_t` indicating the number of points held directly in `node`.
-   - If `node` is not a leaf, this will return `0`, as `SpillTree` only holds points directly in its leaves.
+   - If `node` is not a leaf, this will return `0`, as `NonOrtMeanSPTree` only holds points directly in its leaves.
    - If `node` is a leaf, then the number of points will be less than or equal to the `maxLeafSize` that was specified when the tree was constructed.